RebelliousUno/GlazedHamBot/README.md

 # GlazedHamBot
+## Settings

-To use the bot you'll need to update the sample-settings.properties file and rename to settings.properties.
+To use the bot you'll need to update the `sample-settings.properties` file and rename to `settings.properties`.

+##Commands
-!jack, !jackset and !song are currently hard coded commands as they have specific functionality.
+`!jack`, `!jackset` and `!song` are currently hard coded commands as they have specific functionality.
-Other commands can be added or removed from the sqlite database
+Other commands can be added or removed from the sqlite database using `!addcmd`, `!editcmd` and `!delcmd`